Flexible random graph modeling for cell-cell interactions: Proofs of lemmas and propositions

-Note that the only interesting rule to check is rule II, since in both rule I and III the edge generated in $G_n$ is independent from the arc generated in $\vec{G}_n$.
-Moreover, the generated edge in $G_n$ has probability proportional to the remaining mass in $\mu_n^\circ$.
+Note that the only interesting rule to check is rule I, since in both rule II and III the edge generated in $G_n$ is independent from the arc generated in $\vec{G}_n$.
+Moreover, the generated edge in $G_n$ has probability proportional to the remaining mass in $\nu_n^\circ$.
 Therefore, these rules will trivially satisfy Definition~\ref{def:ESRG and ASRG}.